wbknez/PyTorch-YOLOv3/README.md

 [https://github.com/eriklindernoren/PyTorch-YOLOv3](PyTorch-YOLOv3).

 Current changes:
+ - Added `visualize.py` script to compare detected regions with their targets.
  - Fixed serialization when using custom dataset(s).
+ - Fixed detection by loading all images as RGB.

 # PyTorch-YOLOv3
 A minimal PyTorch implementation of YOLOv3, with support for training, inference and evaluation.